 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, anemia, aspirin-sensitive asthma, bleeding problems, high blood pressure, congestive heart failure (CHF), heart or circulation problems, or a history of stomach ulcers or bleeding problems.
+- Tell your doctor if you have kidney disease, liver disease, asthma, heart failure, high blood pressure, or heart or blood vessel problems, or a history of stomach ulcers or bleeding problems.
 Tell your doctor if you have phenylketonuria (PKU).
 Also tell your doctor if you drink alcohol.

 Possible Side Effects While Using This Medicine